farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Modeling-with-Postgres/README.md

 The `etl.py` is also a template file where We have to `input/insert`, what we've completed in `etl.ipynb` file which will process the entire datasets.
 - Remember to run `create_tables.py` before `running etl.py` to reset your tables.
 - Run test.ipynb to confirm your records were successfully inserted into each table.

+This database and Pipeline creation project requires complex interconnection between 6 files which inclues ( python, .py....) files, which in turn will help us to build a database to analyze music streaming data.